 - You will get a call before surgery from a nurse to go over what medicines you take.
 You will also talk about what medicines you need to stop taking. - Talk to your primary care doctor or cardiologist if you take antiplatelets or blood thinners (like aspirin or Plavix®).
-You will need to stop these for surgery, but only if you have clearance from your doctor. - Do not take NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen and naproxen. - This is the protocol of the anesthesia team.
+You will need to stop these for surgery, but only if you have clearance from your doctor. - If you are having asleep surgery, take your regular dose of medicine for Parkinson's or epilepsy the day of surgery. - Do not take NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen and naproxen.
+This is the protocol of the anesthesia team.